 Purpose of pre-application consultations and where it applies

 Pre-application consultations must be requested before an application for permission or approval is made to An Bord Pleanála.
-These include the following cases where they are compulsory:
+These include the following cases where they are mandatory:

 For road developments, it is possible to ask An Bord Pleanála for pre-application consultations before an application is made.